-The Goldsmiths Undergraduate Philosophy Reading Group is open to all Goldsmiths students interested in reading and discussing philosophical texts together.
+The Goldsmiths Undergraduate Philosophy Circle is open to all Goldsmiths students interested in reading and discussing philosophical texts together.

 We started in January 2021 and meet every Friday afternoon, from 4-6pm – at the moment online via Teams.

 We decide collectively what to read and try to accommodate as many interests as possible, while aiming to create thematic blocks.